rcarrascosps/tester-kc/dark-oci-api-gateway/step2.md

 ### Install cURL, jq, Node and NPM
-Click on the next box and wacURL it for the script to be executed.
+Click on the next box and wait for the script to be executed.
 After it gets executed Node and NPM will be installed.

 cURL installation: